-- Complete CSU General Education- Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
-Complete the required major requirements listed below. - 3.
-Courses for the major and the GE requirements (CSU GE-Breadth, IGETC) must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass-no pass" basis. - 4.
-Minimum GPA of 2.0.
+- Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - Complete the required major requirements listed below.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis. - 3.
+Complete 60 CSU transferable units (including the General Education and major requirements).

-REQUIRED COURSES : UNITS
+REQUIRED COURSES: UNITS

 DRAMA-016 Theatre Appreciation 3

 DRAMA-020 Principles of Acting I 3

-DRAMA-050 Theatrical Production I:

-Acting for Performance 3
+DRAMA-050 Theatrical Production I: Beginning Acting for Performance 3

 TOTAL UNITS 9

 SELECT THREE COURSES: UNITS

 DRAMA-021 Principles of Acting II 3

 DRAMA-040 Theatrical Stagecraft 3

 DRAMA-041 Theatrical Design 3

-DRAMA-051 Theatrical Production II: Intermediate Acting for Performance 3
+ORAMA-051 Theatrical Production II: Intermediate Acting for Performance 3

-DRAMA-052 Directing and Collaborative Performance 3 -
+DRAMA-061 Directing and Collaborative Project 3 -

 TOTAL UNITS FOR THE MAJOR: 18

 TOTAL UNITS FOR THE DEGREE: 60

-- 1. To analyze, dissect, and critically evaluate a script or theatrical event or film with working knowledge of its historical, cultural, and societal origins and contexts. - To use strongly developed physical, vocal, and emotional foundations to build a personalized acting process for approaching a text or character in order to effectively communicate on stage or in film. - To understand how and be able to write, produce, direct, manage, promote, and star in a theatrical event or film. - 4.
+- To analyze, dissect, and critically evaluate a script or theatrical event or film with working knowledge of its historical, cultural, and societal origins and contexts. - 2.
+To use strongly developed physical, vocal, and emotional foundations to build a personalized acting process for approaching a text or character in order to effectively communicate on stage or in film. - 3.
+To understand how and be able to write, produce, direct, manage, promote, and star in a theatrical event or film. - 4.
 To be academically and fundamentally prepared to enter the entertainment industry or transfer to a 4-year theatre or film program, with an advanced standing.

-ASSOCIATE OF ARTS
+ASSOCIATE OF ARTS ACTING

-ACTING